m-ou-se/rfcs/text/0000-rust-spec.md

 # Coordination and editing

-Writing, editing, and in general coordinating all that's necessary for the creation of a Rust specification is a large amount for work.
+Writing, editing, and in general coordinating all that's necessary for the creation of a Rust specification is a large amount of work.
 While there are many volunteers willing to work on specific parts of it, it's unlikely we'd end up with a complete, consistent, properly maintained specification if we rely entirely on volunteers.